swastik1510/Cardio-Vascular-Disease-Risk-Prediction/README.md

 establish a better

 # PROBLEM STATEMENT :
-The major challenge in heart disease is its detection.
-There are instruments available which can predict heart disease but either they are expensive or are not efficient to calculate the chance of heart disease in humans.
-Early detection of cardiac diseases can decrease the mortality rate and overall complications.
-However, it is not possible to monitor patients everyday in all cases accurately and consultation of a patient for 24 hours by a doctor is not available since it requires more patience, time and expertise.
-Since we have a good amount of data in today’s world, we can use various machine learning algorithms to analyse the data for hidden patterns.
-The hidden patterns can be used for health diagnosis in medicinal data.
+Detecting heart disease presents a significant challenge, as current diagnostic tools are either too costly or insufficiently effective at accurately predicting the likelihood of heart disease in individuals.
+Early identification is crucial in reducing mortality rates and minimizing complications.
+However, consistently monitoring patients is not feasible, as it demands substantial time, effort, and expertise from healthcare professionals, making round-the-clock consultation impractical.
+In today’s data-driven world, machine learning algorithms provide a viable alternative.
+By analyzing large datasets, these algorithms can uncover hidden patterns, offering valuable insights for medical diagnoses and improving the accuracy of heart disease predictions.

 ## Built With :